-In a block otherwise dotted with small, modest houses it has stood grandly—and patiently—at 1800 East Leuda Street for more than a century, waiting for me to notice it.
-It was built in 1908.
+In the 1800 block of East Leuda Street—a block otherwise dotted with small, modest houses—this house has stood grandly—and patiently—for more than a century, waiting for me to notice it.

 But there’s more.
 The big white house on a hill, near the intersection of Riverside Drive and Vickery Boulevard, once had as a back-door neighbor . . .

 Tyler’s Lake.
 Ever heard of Tyler’s Lake?
-I grew up on the East Side and happily misspent my youth in nearby Sycamore Park and Sycamore Creek, but I had never heard of Tyler’s Lake until a few years ago when I noticed it on an old map.
-On this 1895 map the lake appears just outside the Fort Worth city limits between the Mansfield wagon road (diagonally hatched line) and the streetcar line (“Electric R.R.”) to Polytechnic.
+I grew up on the East Side and happily misspent my youth in nearby Sycamore Park and Sycamore Creek, but I had never heard of Tyler’s Lake until I noticed it on this 1895 county map.
+On this map the lake appears just outside the Fort Worth city limits between the Mansfield wagon road (diagonally hatched line) and the streetcar line (“Electric R.R.”) to Polytechnic.
 (Map from Pete Charlton’s “The Lost Antique Maps of Texas: Fort Worth & Tarrant County, Volume 2” CD.)

 J. L. Tyler was one of two dominant forces who shaped Glenwood.
-The other was R. (Richard) Vickery.
-By 1887, as Tyler was developing his Tyler’s Addition west of his lake, R. Vickery was beginning to buy and sell land, especially in the Moore survey.
+The other was Richard L. Vickery.
+By 1887, as Tyler was developing his Tyler’s addition west of his lake, R. Vickery was beginning to buy and sell land, especially in the Moore survey.
 And where was the Moore survey?

-The Moore survey included Tyler’s Addition, Tyler’s Lake, and much of the future town of Glenwood.
+The Moore survey included Tyler’s addition, Tyler’s Lake, and much of the future community of Glenwood.
 This map is from 1890.
 The lake was fed by a creek from the west.
-Overflow from the dam fed Sycamore Creek to the northeast.
+Overflow from the lake’s dam fed Sycamore Creek to the northeast.
 (From Pete Charlton’s “The Lost Antique Maps of Texas: Fort Worth & Tarrant County, Volume 2” CD.)

-R. Vickery was born in England in 1851.
+Richard Vickery was born in England in 185o.
 By 1880 he was living in Waxahachie and working as a confectioner.

-About 1887, while still living in Waxahachie, R. Vickery began developing real estate in Glenwood.
-By 1895 R. Vickery’s Glenwood had 150 homes, 750-1,000 residents, its own school district, a six-room schoolhouse, three churches, and an artesian well.
+But about 1887, while still living in Waxahachie, Vickery began developing real estate in Glenwood.
+By 1895 Vickery’s Glenwood had 150 homes, 750-1,000 residents, its own school district, a six-room schoolhouse, three churches, and an artesian well.
 Vickery Boulevard, the main drag connecting Glenwood to Fort Worth, was “eighty feet wide and well graveled.”